 Even with all of the modern medical technology available today, physicians inevitably make mistakes.
 Many are harmless and go unnoticed, while countless others result in serious injury, and even death.
 The fine line between innocent mistake and medical malpractice can be quite fine.
-An experienced medical malpractice or personal injury lawyer Brooklyn NY trusts can analyze these cases and determine what legal options may be available to the patient.
+An experienced medical malpractice or personal injury lawyer trusts can analyze these cases and determine what legal options may be available to the patient.
 One serious type of medical malpractice case stems from mistakes made during surgery.

 Common Types of Mistakes Occurring During Surgery